BoLS logo Today's Tabletop & RPG News

 The Flash follows a version of a story many DC fans may find familiar.
 The DC New 52 story Flashpoint features a version of Barry who alters time by preventing his mother’s death.
 The upcoming Flash movie also uses this concept.

-However, in this version of events, Barry Allen must work with an alternate-universe version of himself to defeat General Zod.
+However, in this version of events, Barry Allen must work with an alternate-universe version of himself to defeat the evil General Zod.
 Zod is in control of this version of events because there are no meta-humans there for some reason.

 And the other person Barry Allen goes to for help is Batman – but not the Ben Affleck Batman he’s used to.
 This is where Keaton comes in.
 And the big question is this: is Keaton playing Bruce Wayne?
 Because in the original Flashpoint comics, Allen gets help from Thomas Wayne because, in this alternate universe, it’s Bruce who dies in Crime Alley, not Thomas and Martha.